 Instagram Story Ideas and Designs

-If you’re looking for ways to keep your story a little more cleaned up, or even give yourself some ‘go to” content, so you’re not always creating on the fly – let’s cool too!
+If you’re looking for ways to keep your story a little more cleaned up, or even give yourself some ‘go to” content, so you’re not always creating on the fly – that’s cool too!

 You can use Canva to create a few different template options, like I did here.